WiDSTeam15/Kaggle/README.md

 ---

 ## Team
-This team conists of 4 undergraduate students, all of whom are apart of the Break Through Tech 2024-2025 UCLA cohort.
+This team consists of 4 undergraduate students, all of whom are a part of the Break Through Tech 2024-2025 UCLA cohort.

 **Team members:** Louise Marie Maganto, Souzen Khan, Zuleyka Urieta, Min Aung Paing
-- Louise Marie: was in charge on training and hypertuning Neural Networks models and helped developed the Read me file.
+- Louise Marie: was in charge of training and hypertuning Neural Networks models and helped develop the Read Me file.
-- Souzen: was in charge on training and hypertuning Random Forest models and Read me file
+- Souzen: was in charge of training and hypertuning Random Forest models and Read Me file
-- Zuleyka: was in charge on training and hypertuning Logistic Regression models and Read me file
+- Zuleyka: was in charge of training and hypertuning Logistic Regression models and Read Me file
-- Min: Worked on training and hypertuning Extreme Graident Boosting and Neural Network models
+- Min: Worked on training and hypertuning Extreme Gradient Boosting and Neural Network models

 ## Project Highlights
-The team tried the divide and conquer approach, trying four different machine learning models Neural Network, Random Forest, Logistic Regression and Extreme Graident Boosting to find the best model in predict the ADHD diagnosis and sex based on the data.
-Each model had the same data frames and it was up to each person's to hypertune their models.
-To address the imbalance dataset of sex and ADHD diagnosis random undersampling and random over sampling were used.
-Logistic Regression and Random Forest did not produce as great of results based on the leaderboard scores and model evaulation scores as such the focus shifted to Neural Networks.
-The data frame with random over sampling scored higher in accuracy when hypertuning the neural network data frame.
+The team tried the divide and conquer approach, trying four different machine learning models, Neural Network, Random Forest, Logistic Regression, and Extreme Gradient Boosting, to find the best model for predicting ADHD diagnosis and sex based on the data.
+Each model had the same data frames, and it was up to each person to hyper tune their models.
+To address the imbalance dataset of sex and ADHD diagnosis, random undersampling and random over-sampling were used.
+Logistic Regression and Random Forest did not produce as great of results based on the leaderboard scores and model evaluation scores.
+As such, the focus shifted to Neural Networks.
+The data frame with random over-sampling scored higher in accuracy when hypertuning the neural network data frame.

 ## Setup and Execution
 If you wish to run any of our models yourself, simply download the ipynb file of the corresponding model.
 You can run the file locally through Google Colab, Visual Studio, or your preferred IDE.
-You will need to have the necessary files downloaded as well which can be found in this Github Repo in the folder "Supplemental files."
+You will need to have the necessary files downloaded as well, which can be found in this Github Repo in the "Supplemental files."

 ## Project Overview and Challenge Objective
 The goal of this competition is to develop a **multi-outcome machine learning model** that predicts: